No Auditions Required

 I have loved music all my life.
 My father was a wildly avid big band listener with thousands of records in his cherished collection, and my mother adored Broadway show tunes, humming them all around the house.
 Music was played in our house most hours of the day, Glenn Miller blasting out of the new and very hip “hi-fi system” that my father was so proud of.
 I took the standard childhood piano lessons, enthusiastically pounding out etudes and Hanon exercises, but for some unknown (and deeply regretted) reason, I balked when my father suggested learning some jazz chords.

 It wasn’t until my mid-twenties and well into an engineering career that I realized I could, in fact, probably, learn to play something beyond “Maple Leaf Rag” on the piano.
 Inspired by the years of big band listening in my youth, I took up the trumpet and joined a community band in Minnesota.
-(Helpful note: it is true that it gets so cold there you can get a trumpet mouthpiece frozen to your tongue.
-Watch out!)
+(Helpful note: it is true that it gets so cold there you can get a trumpet mouthpiece frozen to your tongue.)
 I still remember the thrill and complete terror I felt during my first rehearsal ever playing with a group, the Roseville Community Concert Band (no auditions required).

 Music Reeled Me In